Pi-0r-Tau/EPI-LENS/README.md

 - fileanalyzer now has Red metrics and Contrast Sensitivity metrics that are toggle based
 - Updated the export logic to enable clean exports regardless of if these toggles are used.
 - Order-Statistic AVL Tree for percentiles of Contrast Sensitivity

+- Local Video Analysis now has an overlay for optional metrics, with user preferences saved to local storage.
+The metric that are accessible via this overlay are:
+  - Saturated Red Detection
+  - Contrast Sensitivity

 ## Recent updates to metrics
 - Patterned stimulus score